Black-Star-Institute/blackstar.github.io/docs/people/burisch_dan.md

 When he was a child, he was abducted outside his family home and had his consciousness replaced/merged with that of the dead son of an MJ-12 member.
 Burisch's grandfather was an eyewitness to this event.

+# Area 51 claims

+## Secret clearances

+Knapp writes [Knapp 2005]:

+> Intriguingly, they have a sticker on their windshield that allows access to Nellis AFB.

+## Angels

+George Knapp writes: [Knapp 2005]

+> He also met angels in the lab and they spoke in Hebrew.

+What does this refer to?

 # Bankruptcy filing

 Linda Moulton Howe, *Earthfiles* [The Chapter 7 Bankruptcy of Dan and Deborah Burisch](https://www.earthfiles.com/2004/07/13/the-chapter-7-bankruptcy-of-dan-and-deborah-burisch/), 2004